marcory-hub/hailo_gcp/README.md

 ### [Transforming and Parsing a Tensorflow Keras file (made with Teachable Machine) with Hailo suite on GCP](https://github.com/marcory-hub/hailo/blob/main/transform-and-parse-tensorflow-keras-file.md)
-Transforming and parsing a TensorFlow Keras model and use Teachable Machine as a quick method to make a TensorFlow .h5 file.
+Teachable Machine can be used as a quick method to create a TensorFlow .h5 file, which can then be transformed and parsed for further use.
+To create a Teachable Machine model, you can use your own dataset of images or download a public dataset (for example from Kaggle).